Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Employment Trends

-Total employment in December 2024 was 11,950, showing a notable decrease of 280. from December, employment levels fell by 910, showing weakness.
+Total employment in June 2025 was 8,390, showing a notable increase of 210. against June, employment levels expanded by 40, indicating growth.

 Loading...